 HWTF’s activities are all outsourced and therefore it does not have any employees.
-The fund also has a very limited direct impact on the environment as it has no greenhouse gas emissions.
-Notwithstanding that the fund has no direct social or community impact, the board encourages the manager to consider environmental, social and governance (ESG) factors when selecting and retaining investments.
+Notwithstanding that the fund has no direct social or community impact, the board encourages the investment manager to consider environmental, social and governance (ESG) factors when selecting and retaining investments.
 The fund has given discretionary voting powers to the investment manager, Herald Investment Management Limited.
-The manager votes against resolutions it considers may damage shareholders’ rights or economic interests.
+The investment manager votes against resolutions it considers may damage shareholders’ rights or economic interests.

 HWTF is subject to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (“the UCITS Regulations”).
 As such the fund must comply with any relevant EU ESG Regulation.
 This includes the Sustainable Finance Disclosures Regulation.
 The fund’s sustainable finance policy is here